anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

   I integrated new features of version 11.
 As long as it is not released, these features can be removed.

+I thank Guillaume Lelarge for his review of this article ;).

 # SQL features

 ## TABLESAMPLE (9.5)